10293 STATE ROUTE 134 SOUTH, MARTINESVILLE , OHIO 45146

 Timber Frame Barn

-One of the largest Timber Frame Barns in the area still standing.
-The details for constructing a timber frame barn has not changed since the time of roman conquest.
-It is hard to grasp how large it is.
+One of the largest Timber Frame Barns in the area.
 Constructed of oak timbers, mortised and tenoned and secured with wooden pegs.
 The barns exterior retains its original 24’’ wide and 20’ long exterior vertical board siding.
 The interior retains 8 original horse stalls and feeding troughs, along with most of the original wood plank flooring and walls.
 Portions of the 2nd floor tack room which was originally enclosed, today lacks its ceiling and a portion of the wall that would totally enclose it.
 Over the decades, the wood was cannibalized and repurposed in other structures on the property.
 5 different levels of hay lofts with the early cabled system for transporting and moving hay from one loft to another remains.
 The combined area of all levels of the original barn is 5000 sq./ft.
 (Additionally, a turn of the century,1500 sq./ft shed addition w/concrete floor)